Lucas-Tito/CodeSchool/Programming_Fundamentals/Semana_Matrizes/MainDiagonalElementsSum/README.md

 # Description

 + user provide a square matrix
-+ program compute the sum of the elements on the diagonal
++ program compute the sum of the elements on the main diagonal

 <br><br>